 - Learn how Viseca Card Services used machine learning to create a new customer loyalty program in this white paper: Statistics and Machine Learning at Scale.

 What Is Deep Learning?

-Deep learning is a fast-growing area in machine learning research that shows promising breakthroughs in speech, text and image recognition.
+Deep learning is a fast-growing area in machine learning research that has achieved breakthroughs in speech, text and image recognition.
 It’s based on endowing a neural network with many hidden layers, enabling a computer to learn tasks, organize information and find patterns on its own.
-Recently, SAS took on a classical problem in machine learning research, the MNIST database, a data set containing thousands of handwritten digit images.
+Recently, SAS took on a classical problem in machine learning research, the MNIST database, a data set containing thousands of images of handwritten digits.

 Watch this webinar to learn what we did and what it reveals about the future of deep learning: The Thinking Machine – Experiments in Deep Learning.

 How is machine learning used today?

 Ever wonder how an online retailer provides nearly instantaneous offers for other products that may interest you?
 Or how lenders can provide near-real-time answers to your loan requests?
 Many of our day-to-day activities are powered by machine learning algorithms, including: